cerulean136/CDEHAT/README.md

 ## <a name="update"></a>:new:Update
 Our paper was accepted on **March 3, 2026**.

-We thank the editors and reviewers for their work on this paper.

 You can find our CDEHAT model architecture and training framework codes in the `SR` folder; you can also visualize the Local Attribution Map (LAM) of SR models in `LAM` folder.

 ## <a name="installation"></a>:gear:Installation